smith-erik/smith-erik.github.io/_posts/christian_2017-12-08-Behind-the-Tweets-of-Trump.md

 In this section we decided to analyze the tweets of the presidency period through the sentiment analysis we developed earlier.
 We have therefore added to our tweets all the scores obtained for the feelings considered (anger, anticipation, disgust, fear, joy, negative, positive, sadness, surprise, trust).
 After that, we split our tweets between matched (fake news term used) and not matched.
 Since the set of non-matched tweets contains more elements than matched tweets, for comparison we took a sample of non-matched tweets to get the same number of items.
 Finally, for both sets we computed the average of the values of the feelings obtaining the following results:

-> TODO: add the two bar plots named (1.
+> TODO: add the two bar plots (Christian's notebook part Fake News, In [11]) named (1.
 "Average of the emotions on tweets with 'fake news' term used, 2.
 "Average of the emotions on tweets with 'fake news' not term used)

 Below, for clarity, we show that the values of the sample set follow the behavior of the values of the complete set of matched tweets:

-> TODO: add the two bar plots named (1.
+> TODO: add the two bar plots named (Christian's notebook part Fake News, In [12]) (1.
 "Average of the emotions on tweets with 'fake news' term not used (complete set), 2.
 "Average of the emotions on tweets with 'fake news' not term used (sample set))

 Finally, we computed the deltas of the mean values of the sentiments between the matched tweets set and the non matched tweets set (it is a simple subtraction between matched and non matched sets):